-&lt;sup>12 We do not employ any models that include all LGPA variables due to the high collinearity among them.
-Table A.II.5 in the appendix shows the high correlation among the different LGPA variables.
+13 We do not employ any models that include all LGPA variables due to the high collinearity among them.
+Appendix Table A.II.5 shows the high correlation among the different LGPA variables.
 Utilizing models that include such highly correlated variables introduces the problem of multicollinearity.
 Models that violate the collinearity assumption can produce unreliable results.

-&lt;sup>13 Recall that all LGPA variables are standardized within their specific schools to account for differences in grading scales.
+14 Recall that all LGPA variables are standardized within their specific schools to account for differences in grading scales.

 The impact of changes in LGPA over the course of students' law school matriculation is particularly interesting.
 Recall that the LGPA Growth variable captures the extent to which LGPAs grew or fell between the end of the first semester and graduation.
-In our analyses, LGPA Growth has an odds ratio of 3.32, meaning that a one standard deviation increase is associated with a student more than tripling their odds of passing the bar.
-This translates to approximately a 19-percentage point increase in bar passage odds with average growth in LGPA of 0.17.
+In our analyses, LGPA Growth has an odds ratio of 5.44, meaning that a one standard deviation increase is associated with a student more than quintupling their odds of passing the bar.15 This translates to approximately a 15-percentage point increase in the predicted probability of passing the bar for a student with an average 1S LGPA at an average law school (see Figure 5).

 Figure 5 illustrates the impact of the LGPA Growth variable in nuanced fashion.
-There are three sets of four bars, each representing a subset of graduates grouped together by where their 1S LGPA fell in the overall distribution at their law schools.
-The group on the left had below average first-semester grades; the middle group had average grades; the group on the right had above average grades.
-Each group comprising each four-bar set represents the probability of bar passage based on four LGPA Growth benchmarks: growth of -0.09 (one standard deviation below the mean; no growth; growth of 0.17 (the average for the entire sample); and growth of 0.43 (one standard deviation above the mean).
+There are three sets of five bars, each representing a subset of graduates at an average law school (based on percent bar passage) grouped together by where their 1S LGPA fell in the overall distribution at their law school.
+The group on the left had below average first-semester grades; the middle group had average grades; the group on the right had above average grades.16 Each group comprising each five-bar set represents the probability of bar passage based on five LGPA Growth benchmarks: negative growth of 0.56 (one standard deviation) and 0.28 (one-half of a standard deviation); no growth; and positive growth of 0.56 and 0.28.

-Figure 5

-Predicted Probability of Bar Passage

-Given LGPA Growth and First-Semester LGPA
+Figure 5 Predicted Probability of Bar Passage Given LGPA Growth and First-Semester LGPA